Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

-The need of an innovative frailty indicator based on administrative data sources is motivated by the data collected by the local healthcare authority ULSS6 \textit{Euganea}.
-This institution oversees health services across the province of Padua, located in northeastern Italy (Figure \ref{fig:paduamap}), with the goal of providing public health services to the population.
-ULSS6 \textit{Euganea}, as well as many other health authorities, constantly tries to optimise its financial resources by identifying frail people in advance to implement preventive medicine practices, especially in the older population.
+\review{The development of a frailty indicator is motivated by a research collaboration with the Local Health Unit ULSS6 \textit{Euganea}, established through a formal agreement aimed at improving the identification of frail individuals within the assisted population.
+This collaboration provides access to the administrative healthcare data flows of ULSS6 \textit{Euganea}, with the ultimate goal of supporting population stratification by frailty level and enabling the planning of targeted care pathways for vulnerable older adults.} This institution oversees health services across the province of Padua, located in northeastern Italy, with the goal of providing public health services to the population.

+Target population data come from the administrative health databases of the Epidemiological Unit of the Prevention Department.
+We use data of two cohorts: \review{one consisting of individuals residing in the ULSS6 \textit{Euganea} catchment area from 1 January 2016 to 31 December 2017, and one from 1 January 2017 to 31 December 2018.} The former consists of 213689 subjects and the latter of 216757 subjects who, as of 1 January 2018 and 2019, \review{are aged 65 or over.} Frailty determinants were measured in 2016-2017 and 2017-2018, and adverse events in 2018 and 2019, respectively. \review{For the sake of simplicity, the two cohorts are referred to as 2016–17→2018 (i.e. the determinants of frailty are measured in 2016–2017 and the outcomes in 2018) and 2017–18→2019.